vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 degrees Fahrenheit colder than it actually was.
 A larger gap could have led to chills, but this gap was small enough that at the ambient temperatures it caused no issues.

+### Sleep quality and quantity

+My sleep duration seems to have gone up a little bit, particularly considering that the weather has become warmer, which in general should cause the sleep duration to reduce.
+This is likely explained partly by reduced sleep quality on the first night after the vaccine, as well as not sleeping extra on that night itself to compensate for the poor quality.

+Compared to an average duration of about 8 hours 10 minutes between time of going to sleep and time of waking up, my durations were as
+follows:

+* 2025-03-21 (Friday) to 2025-03-22 (Saturday): 8 hours 20 minutes
+  from 1:42 AM to 10:02 AM; this was the night of the vaccine and had comparatively poor sleep quality, though still better than after many vaccines and medical procedures.

+* 2025-03-22 (Saturday) to 2025-03-23 (Sunday): 9 hours 7 minutes from
+  1:08 AM to 10:15 AM.

+* 2025-03-23 (Sunday) to 2025-03-24 (Monday): 8 hours 50 minutes from
+  1:02 AM to 9:52 AM.

+The duration of time I wake up for mid-sleep urination is about 9 to 12 minutes, and it stayed within that range for these three days as well.

+### Sore throat

+I have had off-and-on sore throat for the past two weeks, initially brought on by what I believe to be an excess of cayenne pepper, from which I recovered, but then had some further ups and downs.
+I did experience a slight resurgence in sore throat which might have been influenced by the vaccine, but it's not clear either way.